hiphapa/blogs.snap-ci.com/_posts/2013-10-21-aws-elastic-beanstalk.markdown

 aws elasticbeanstalk update-environment --environment-name "ENVIRONMENT_NAME" --version-label `git rev-parse --short HEAD`
 {% endhighlight %}

-There are a couple of things here that may not be clear as to why they are being done.
-For example, we perform a git checkout as the first step before zipping the application.
-This is done because Snap symlinks its own database.yml for Rails builds and if you deploy using that database.yml your application will fail as it doesn't have a production group.
-Next thing you might have noticed is that we first delete any existing application versions with the same version label before creating a new application version with that label.
-This is done to ensure that you deploy the current build and not any previous versions.

 Next click on the Environment Variables tab and add the following [environment variables required by AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#config-settings-and-precedence):

 * Key: AWS_ACCESS_KEY_ID      Value: YOUR_AWS_ACCESS_KEY_ID